Strategies for Training around an Injury

 Importance of Proper Form and Lighter Weights

 When training around an injury, the most important thing to remember is to emphasize proper form to prevent aggravating your injury.
-Prioritize proper form to avoid exacerbating the injury, and consider using lighter weights with good form, rather than hitting one rep maxes like you are preparing for a powerlifting meet, as getting blood to the injured area and just keeping everything flowing helps with injury management.
+Prioritize proper form to avoid exacerbating the injury, and consider using lighter weights with good form, rather than throwing around heavy weights and hitting one rep maxes like you are preparing for a powerlifting meet, as getting blood to the injured area and just keeping everything flowing helps with injury management.
 Focusing on proper form and lighter weights not only supports your rehab but also plays a crucial role in injury-safe training.
 It’s a great way to ensure that you're working out in a way that doesn't put too much strain on your body while still allowing you to stay active and make progress.

 The Role of Nutrition and Rest in Recovery